-Note 2: If not belong to Note 1, filled in by the following rules:
+Note 3 : If not belong to Note 2, filled in by the following rules:

-- (1) In "Investee", "Region", "Main Business", "Original cost" and "At the end of period" columns should filled in in order follow the company invest directly or invest indirectly and explain each relationship in "Note" column. - (2) In "Investees company net income" column should filled in each investee net income. - (3) In "Share of Profits/Losses" column only need to filled in the company recognized each subsidiaries and the company under equity method's profits or loss.
+(1) In "Investee", "Region", "Main Business", "Original cost" and "At the end of period" columns should filled in in order follow the company invest directly

+(2) In"Investees company net income" column should filled in each investee net income.

+(3) In "Share of Profits/Losses" column only need to filled in the company recognized each subsidiaries and the company under equity method's profits or loss.

 Make sure it had contained each subsidiaries had contained their investee profit or loss in their net income.

+Unit: NT\$ thousand

+JOHNSON CHEMICAL PHARMACEUTICAL WORKS CO., LTD. AND ITS SUBSIDIARY